hbctraining/variant_analysis/lessons/01_data_organization.md

 It should return:

 ```
-Your scratch3 directory was created at /n/scratch3/users/r/rc_trainingXX.
+Your scratch directory was created at /n/scratch/users/r/rc_trainingXX.
 This has a limit of 10TiB of storage and 1 million files.
-You can check your scratch3 quota using the scratch3_quota.sh command.
+You can check your scratch quota using the scratch_quota.sh command.
 ```

 Now that we have created our `scratch` space, you will need to start an interactive session.
 A login node's primary function is to enable users to log in to a cluster, it is not meant to be used for any actual work/computing.
 Since we will be doing some work, let's get on to a compute node: